Bab Bou Jeloud (Blue Gate), Fes (must see)

 In the end Pepe was lured out of his hiding place in the impenetrable Kasbah by a woman.
 Outside the protecting Kasbah he met his doom.
 What a pity!

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Fes.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Bab Bou Jeloud (Blue Gate) on Map